 By Linda O’Halloran and Michael Clark from Government Digital Service Our #VerifyLocal pilots are continuing at pace.
 We’re looking at how local authorities can use GOV.UK Verify for their users…Read more

 By Pete Gale from Government Digital Service The #VerifyLocal pilots are investigating how GOV.UK Verify might effectively be extended to local authorities.
 This is the first time GDS has had…Read more

 This document is the first iteration of the case for local authorities to transform their digital services through the use of GOV.UK Verify and other common components.
 It is based on our #VerifyLocal…Read more

 This page links to the service patterns that have been designed collaboratively by GDS and the councils involved in the #VerifyLocal pilot.
 The page includes the patterns for older person’s concessionary travel applications…Read more

-About this resource This toolkit was created as part of the first phase or ‘discovery phase’ of the Government Digital Service’s first #VerifyLocal pilots.
-The pilots aim to collaboratively transforms…Read more
+About this resource This toolkit was created as part of the discovery phase of the Government Digital Service’s first #VerifyLocal pilots.
+The pilots aim to collaboratively transforms 2 local services…Read more

 This diagram was designed as part of the discovery phase in order to provide an overview of the technical components that will be required for the concessionary travel service.
 It shows…Read more